 What is Buddy Punching?

-Buddy punching is a time & wage theft that is common among hourly workers.
+Buddy punching is a form of time and wage theft that is common among hourly workers.
 An employee gets another employee to punch the time clock for him (or her) because they are late or absent.
 This allows the deceitful employee to mislead their employers by overstating hours worked and take pay for time or work not done.
-In special cases, compliance and safety regulations can be violated where more than one person are expected to be physically present to do the work.

-There are various ways Time and Attendance systems use to verify the identity of a person and associate it with time a punch action was performed.
+Time & attednance systems use a variety of methods to verify the identity of the person who is clocking in.
 Some ways are better than others, and combining multiple ways provides for stronger authentication of the employee.

 All forms of authenticating people rely on one or more of these 3 approaches: